-- Repositories: - UID assigned by ontologies are guaranteed to be unique and permanent3. - A repository MAY use internal identifiers that are distinct from UIDs.
-However, to be AIRR-compliant it MUST be able to map UIDs to its identifiers. - Points of "AIRR compliance" would typically be: - When data is extracted from the repository through a Query API (CRWG) - When data is extracted from the repository into a file format (DataRep) - Integration of ontologies into repositories: - There are two main ontology providers offering a REST API and all the ontologies listed above: - NCBO Bioportal - OLS ontology - NCBO can apparently be slow and sometimes not that stable, while OLS seems to be more stable and potentially has a better long-term support. - Remote ontology services tend to be slow and create external dependencies.
+- Repositories: - UID assigned by ontologies are guaranteed to be unique and permanent. - A repository MAY use internal identifiers that are distinct from UIDs.
+However, to be AIRR-compliant it MUST be able to map UIDs to its identifiers. - Points of "AIRR compliance" would typically be: - \ When data is extracted from the repository through a Query API (CRWG) - \ When data is extracted from the repository into a file format (DataRep) - Integration of ontologies into repositories: - There are two main ontology providers offering a REST API and all the ontologies listed above: - \ NCBO Bioportal - \ OLS ontology - NCBO can apparently be slow and sometimes not that stable, while OLS seems to be more stable and potentially has a better long-term support. - Remote ontology services tend to be slow and create external dependencies.
 On the other hand, while local hosting of an ontology is possible (and partially supported by NCBO and OLS), it requires non-negligible resources.
 The Team's current assumption is that queries to remote ontology services can be substantially accelerated if only the relevant section of a respective ontology is queried.
 Therefore a local service would not be necessary. - Repositories should store both the IDs and the values in their database.
 This way, they do not have to query the ontology in a scenario where human-readable output is required.
 In the case of changes, most ontologies try to follow the practice of not changing a term value but instead create a new term with the new value and a new ID, and deprecating the old term.
 Therefore term deprecation needs to be handled by the repository. - Like for the databases, also the API should be able to handle both IDs and values as query input and return both during a query. - The user interface (UI) should offer an ontology-backed autocomplete.
 NCBO provides some JavaScript code to use.
 The UI must not offer deprecated terms.
 To allow entry of terms not present in the ontology, data can be prefixed with some text that will allow the data validation to proceed (e.g., if an entry starts with "other -" the UI will not autocomplete/validate).
-Later, i.e. when the term has been created, the data will be updated. - Note that the complete IEDB can be downloaded as SQL dump, it is licensed under CC BY.
-At a first glance, the main overlap seems to be with organism, strain_name and to a smaller extent disease_diagnosis.
-However, sample information like cell_subset and tissue seems to be largely absent from IEDB, so it could currently not be the one-stop solution for AIRR.
+Later, i.e. when the term has been created, the data will be updated.

-$^{^{3}}$ This has more recently (early 2020) been called in question and will be revisited during the next sprint.
+$^{3}$ This has more recently (early 2020) been called in question and will be revisited during the next sprint.
 Note that the uncertainty revolves around the question what exactly constitues a UID, rather than the question whether a UID is permanent and unique.